Nursing Assistant - Certified

 • English Fluency (verbal and written)

-Upon invitation and acceptance to the Nursing Assistant Program, students must provide confirmation of an account established with CastleBranch.com and pass a nationwide criminal background check (Crimes Against Persons list).
+Upon invitation and acceptance to the Nursing Assistant Program, students must provide a Washington State Patrol Criminal History Report.

 Screening and Tracking Requirements